Cholesterol Ratio Calculator

 Triglycerides / HDL (mmol/L) < 0.87 0.87 – 1.33 1.33 – 1.74 > 1.74

 Cutoffs reflect commonly used consensus thresholds and published work (Castelli, 1988; Salazar MR et al., Am J Cardiol 2013).
-They are communication tools, not replacement diagnoses for guideline-based risk scoring.
+They are educational reference numbers, not replacement diagnoses for guideline-based risk scoring.

 The Total Cholesterol to HDL Ratio

 The TC/HDL ratio was popularised by the Framingham Heart Study investigators, notably William Castelli, as a simple integrator of two of the strongest lipid predictors: total cholesterol burden and the presence of protective HDL.
-A ratio below 3.5 is typically described as optimal, 3.5–5.0 as average, and values above 5 as associated with materially higher cardiovascular risk in epidemiological work.
-Very high values above 9 indicate a strongly pro-atherogenic profile and usually warrant clinical attention.
+Consensus thresholds typically suggest a ratio below 3.5 reflects a typical range, 3.5–5.0 the upper end of typical, and values above 5 above typical reference cutoffs in epidemiological work.
+Values above 9 reflect a notably elevated lipid balance and warrant follow-up with your healthcare provider.

 The LDL to HDL Ratio

 LDL/HDL isolates the two particles most directly implicated in plaque biology — LDL particles driving deposition into the arterial wall and HDL particles involved in reverse cholesterol transport.
-Values below 2.5 are usually seen as optimal, 2.5–3.5 as acceptable, and values above 3.5 as progressively concerning.
+Studies indicate that values below 2.5 reflect a typical range, 2.5–3.5 the upper end of typical, and values above 3.5 are above typical reference cutoffs.
 For a person whose total cholesterol is elevated mostly because of high HDL, the LDL/HDL ratio helps separate protective from atherogenic contributions.

 The Triglycerides to HDL Ratio

-The TG/HDL ratio is the most metabolically interesting of the three because it is a simple surrogate for insulin resistance and the presence of small dense LDL particles.
-Salazar MR and colleagues showed in a 2013 American Journal of Cardiology paper that a TG/HDL cutoff of approximately 3.0 in mg/dL (about 1.33 in mmol/L) discriminated insulin resistance well in middle-aged adults.
+The TG/HDL ratio is the most metabolically interesting of the three because research suggests it is a simple surrogate associated with insulin resistance and the presence of small dense LDL particles.
+Salazar MR and colleagues reported in a 2013 American Journal of Cardiology paper that a TG/HDL cutoff of approximately 3.0 in mg/dL (about 1.33 in mmol/L) was associated with insulin resistance in middle-aged adults.
 Subsequent studies have replicated this, though cutoffs vary across populations and by sex, ethnicity, and age.
-In clinical practice, a high TG/HDL is a strong signal that metabolic dysfunction may be present — a cue to assess fasting glucose, HbA1c, and insulin.
+A TG/HDL value above typical reference cutoffs may suggest metabolic factors worth tracking alongside fasting glucose, HbA1c, and insulin — values in this range warrant follow-up with your healthcare provider.

 The Atherogenic Index of Plasma (AIP)

-The Atherogenic Index of Plasma, introduced by Dobiasova and Frohlich in 2001, is defined as log10(TG / HDL), with both values in mmol/L. It was designed to correlate with the fraction of small dense LDL particles, which are more atherogenic than larger buoyant LDL.
-Typical published interpretive bands are: below 0.11 low risk, 0.11 to 0.21 intermediate risk, above 0.21 higher risk.
+The Atherogenic Index of Plasma, introduced by Dobiasova and Frohlich in 2001, is defined as log10(TG / HDL), with both values in mmol/L. It was designed to correlate with the fraction of small dense LDL particles.
+Published interpretive bands typically suggest values below 0.11 reflect a typical range, 0.11 to 0.21 the upper end of typical, and above 0.21 above typical reference cutoffs.
 AIP is an academic marker rather than a clinical target, but it is commonly reported in lipidology research and is included here for completeness.

 Non-HDL cholesterol is calculated as Total Cholesterol minus HDL.
 It captures all atherogenic lipoproteins — LDL, IDL, VLDL and its remnants, and Lp(a) — in one number.
-The NCEP ATP III framework and subsequent guidelines (AHA/ACC, ESC/EAS) use non-HDL as a secondary lipid target, with a commonly cited goal of below 130 mg/dL (3.4 mmol/L) for average-risk adults, and lower goals for higher-risk groups.
+The NCEP ATP III framework and subsequent guidelines (AHA/ACC, ESC/EAS) use non-HDL as a secondary lipid reference, with a commonly cited target of below 130 mg/dL (3.4 mmol/L) for average adults, and lower targets for individuals with other wellness factors.
 Non-HDL becomes particularly useful when triglycerides are elevated, because the Friedewald LDL estimate becomes less reliable above about 400 mg/dL (4.5 mmol/L).

 Beyond Ratios: What Else Matters

-Ratios are a helpful lens, but they do not replace comprehensive risk assessment.
+Ratios are a helpful educational lens, but they do not replace comprehensive clinical assessment.
 For a fuller picture, clinicians typically consider:

-• Apolipoprotein B (apoB) — counts atherogenic particles directly, one per LDL/IDL/VLDL/Lp(a), and is increasingly regarded as superior to LDL-C for many patients.
+• Apolipoprotein B (apoB) — counts atherogenic particles directly, one per LDL/IDL/VLDL/Lp(a); research increasingly suggests it is informative alongside LDL-C for many patients.

-• Lipoprotein(a), or Lp(a) — a genetically determined LDL-like particle that is an independent cardiovascular risk factor.
+• Lipoprotein(a), or Lp(a) — a genetically determined LDL-like particle that studies indicate is an independent factor in cardiovascular research.

-• High-sensitivity CRP (hs-CRP) — a marker of low-grade inflammation that modifies cardiovascular risk.
+• High-sensitivity CRP (hs-CRP) — a marker of low-grade inflammation studied in cardiovascular research.

-• HbA1c and fasting glucose — metabolic status strongly modulates how cholesterol behaves.
+• HbA1c and fasting glucose — metabolic status influences how cholesterol behaves.

-• Blood pressure — the single largest modifiable contributor to cardiovascular events globally.
+• Blood pressure — one of the largest modifiable contributors to cardiovascular events globally.

-Ratios are best used as a communication tool and an early-warning signal — not as a standalone risk score.
+Ratios are best used as an educational reference and a wellness signal — not as a standalone risk score.
 For formal risk prediction, clinicians use validated calculators such as the ACC/AHA Pooled Cohort Equations or SCORE2 from the European Society of Cardiology, which combine lipids with age, sex, blood pressure, smoking, and diabetes.

 Frequently Asked Questions

-In many populations, ratios capture cardiovascular risk more accurately than LDL in isolation because they reflect the balance between atherogenic and protective lipoproteins.
-A person with LDL in the "normal" range but very low HDL can still have elevated risk.
-That said, modern lipid guidelines (including ACC/AHA 2018 and ESC/EAS 2019) continue to use LDL and non-HDL cholesterol as the primary targets for lipid-lowering therapy because most outcome trials have been built around them.
-Ratios are useful screening and communication tools but rarely drive treatment decisions on their own.
+Studies indicate that ratios reflect the balance between LDL particles and protective HDL more comprehensively than LDL in isolation.
+A person with LDL in the typical range but very low HDL may show a notably different ratio.
+Modern lipid guidelines (including ACC/AHA 2018 and ESC/EAS 2019) continue to use LDL and non-HDL cholesterol as the primary targets for lipid-lowering therapy because most outcome trials have been built around them.
+Ratios are useful educational and communication tools but rarely drive treatment decisions on their own.

 What is the Triglyceride to HDL ratio used for?

-The Triglyceride to HDL ratio is a simple, low-cost surrogate for insulin resistance and the presence of small dense LDL particles, which are more atherogenic than larger buoyant LDL.
-Salazar MR et al. (Am J Cardiol 2013) and subsequent work showed that a TG/HDL ratio above roughly 3 in mg/dL (or about 1.33 in mmol/L) is strongly associated with insulin resistance in many populations.
-The ratio is not a diagnostic test for diabetes, but it is a useful flag that metabolic dysfunction may be present even when LDL appears acceptable.
+Research suggests the Triglyceride to HDL ratio is a simple, low-cost surrogate associated with insulin resistance and the presence of small dense LDL particles.
+Salazar MR et al. (Am J Cardiol 2013) and subsequent work reported that a TG/HDL ratio above roughly 3 in mg/dL (or about 1.33 in mmol/L) was associated with insulin resistance in the populations studied.
+The ratio is not a diagnostic test, but values in the upper bands may warrant follow-up with your healthcare provider.

 What is the Atherogenic Index of Plasma?

-The Atherogenic Index of Plasma (AIP) is defined as log10(Triglycerides divided by HDL), with both values in mmol/L. It was introduced by Dobiasova and Frohlich in 2001 and has since been studied as a marker of small dense LDL and cardiovascular risk.
-Values below 0.11 are typically described as low risk, 0.11 to 0.21 as intermediate, and above 0.21 as higher risk in published work.
+The Atherogenic Index of Plasma (AIP) is defined as log10(Triglycerides divided by HDL), with both values in mmol/L. It was introduced by Dobiasova and Frohlich in 2001 and has since been studied as a marker associated with small dense LDL particles.
+Published interpretive bands typically suggest values below 0.11 reflect a typical range, 0.11 to 0.21 the upper end of typical, and above 0.21 above typical.
 AIP is an academic index rather than a guideline-endorsed clinical target, but it is commonly reported in cardiovascular research and lipidology.

 What is non-HDL cholesterol and why does it matter?

 Non-HDL cholesterol is calculated as Total Cholesterol minus HDL.
-It captures all atherogenic lipoproteins, including LDL, IDL, VLDL remnants, and Lp(a), in a single number.
-NCEP ATP III and subsequent guidelines use non-HDL as a secondary target, with a generally accepted goal of below 130 mg/dL (3.4 mmol/L) for average-risk adults and lower goals for higher-risk groups.
+It reflects all atherogenic lipoproteins, including LDL, IDL, VLDL remnants, and Lp(a), in a single number.
+NCEP ATP III and subsequent guidelines use non-HDL as a secondary reference, with a commonly cited target of below 130 mg/dL (3.4 mmol/L) for average adults and lower targets for individuals with other wellness factors.
 Non-HDL can be particularly informative when triglycerides are elevated, because LDL calculation becomes less reliable in that setting.

 Should I use mg/dL or mmol/L for my cholesterol?